Lawliet1701/mcp-sitecore-server/README.md

     - [x] `presentation-get-placeholder-setting-by-id`: Gets placeholder setting assigned on the item specified by ID
     - [x] `presentation-get-placeholder-setting-by-path`: Gets placeholder setting assigned on the item specified by path
     - [x] `presentation-add-placeholder-setting-by-id`: Adds a placeholder setting to the item specified by ID
+    - [x] `presentation-add-placeholder-setting-by-path`: Adds a placeholder setting to the item specified by path
   - [x] Indexing
     - [x] `indexing-initialize-search-index`: initializes one or more search indexes
     - [x] `indexing-get-search-index`: returns a search index